 Publications and Presentations

 - Moazzami, M., Engel, L., Anderson, N., Su, J., Bonilla, D., Vitti, M., Akhavan, P., Katz, P., Beaton, D., Touma, Z. (2019) Validity and Reliability of Patient Reported Outcomes Measurement Information System (PROMIS) Computerized Adaptive Tests (CAT) in a Canadian Cohort of Patients with Systemic Lupus Erythematosus.
-For poster presentation at the 2019 ACR/ARP Annual Meeting, to be held in Atlanta, GA, November 8–13.
+For poster presentation at the 2019 ACR/ARP Annual Meeting, to be held in Atlanta, GA, November 8–13 and manuscript finalized.

 - Moazzami, M., Ketende, S., Lyons, C., Rao, A., Taruberekera, N., Nkonyana, J., . . .
 Baral, S. (2019).
 Characterizing Multi-level Determinants of HIV Prevalence Among Female Sex Workers in Maseru and Maputsoe, Lesotho.
 AIDS and behavior, 1-10.